Back to all Team Members

 Tim has given expert evidence many times in a wide range of onshore jurisdictions on trustee issues, choice of law and jurisdiction provision, corporate insolvency issues, directors’ duties, confidentiality legislation and judgment enforcement.

 His public law work has covered a wide range of judicial review and constitutional issues.
+Tim relishes that which is describes as “pointy-end” court work and related litigation.

 Select Engagements